-One of the Court's objectives is for the parties to have a 'level playing field' relative to resources to pay lawyers and litigation costs.
+One of the family law court's objectives is for the parties to have a 'level playing field' relative to resources to pay lawyers and litigation costs.
 There is a large body of law that sets out the rules as to when a court should or should not order one party to pay all or a portion of the other party's litigation costs.

 The court has the ability to punish a party for certain types of conduct in the form of sanctions.
 Sanctions are designed to punish bad conduct and to motivate a party to play by the rules.
 The sanctions can be monetary awards or in rare instances may take the form of 'issue sanctions.'
-If the court makes an issue sanction, the recalcitrant party may be prevented from introducing evidence on the specific issue involved, which would, of course, be devastating to that party's case.
+If the court makes an issue sanction, the recalcitrant party may be prevented from introducing evidence on the specific issue involved, which could be fatal to that party's case.

 Fees may be awarded at the temporary stage of the litigation, when the judgment is entered or at the appellate stage.
 A fee award may be made against one of the parties to the divorce or against a joined third party, a joined entity or a joined pension plan.